Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Are the results presented in a clear and coherent manner?

-* Are all results reported, or are some ommitted?
+* Are all results reported, or are some omitted?

 * Are the results reported in a way that is supported by the data?